dheeraj9932/Time-invariant-Product-features-identification-through-Phylogenetic-approach/README.md

 # Time invariant Product features identification through
 Phylogenetic approach
-Folders and their contents. short description.
+Folders and their contents, short description.
 Refer to the “LookUpTable” for descriptions of files in this repository.

 ## code

 Python code files which were used for generating Phylogenetic trees.